malialiu/malialiu.github.io/essays/ask_question.md

   - Learning
 ---

-Since the internet development, many people will communicate online includes asking for help or helping others.
+Since the internet development rapidly, many people will communicate online includes asking for help or helping others.
 However, not all of the questions online are a "smart" question.
-Asking a "smart" question is helpful for people to learned from your questions or help you out.
+Asking a "smart" question is helpful for people to learned from your questions and easier on getting helps from others.
 ## What Is a "Smart" Question
 Before asking a question, we should think like people only have limited time to look at our question, so the title of the question we posted should include the specific summarize question.
 If possible, try search online to find if there is anyone who have a similiar question with you, check on their solutions, try to solve it by yourself before asking question.
 If no relevant solutions online, we could write our specific question with part of the code that directly relates to the questions.
 Also, we should includes all relevant tags and respond those people who answer our question.
 Check all the words and code before post a question.